-Dinner: 5:00 p.m.
-We’ll gather in the lobby and walk to a popular local grill next door to the restaurant.
-At the grill, choose what you like from the buffet including dessert, soda, coffee, tea, water.
+Dinner: At 5:00 p.m. we’ll gather in the lobby and walk to a popular local grill next door to the hotel.
+At the grill, choose what you like from the buffet.
+Our meal will also include your choice of dessert, soda, coffee, tea and water.

 Activity note: You will ride approximately 100 miles today, approximately 1-1/2 hours each way.
 The cave walk is 1/2 mile which takes approximately 90 minutes, and includes stairs with 500 steps, steep grades, and low rock ceilings.
 Children must be at least 42 in. tall and able to climb the test stairs unassisted.

 Breakfast: In the hotel breakfast room, the buffet offers a rotating variety of choices such as waffles, bagels, English muffins, yogurt, hard-boiled eggs, apples, oranges, bananas, cereal, milk, juice, coffee.